buildkite-plugins/docker-compose-buildkite-plugin/README.md

 # Docker Compose Buildkite Plugin

+__This is designed to run with the upcoming version of 2.2 of Buildkite Agent.
+Plugins are not yet supported in version 2.1__

 A [Buildkite plugin](https://buildkite.com/plugins) allowing you to create a build system capable of running any project or tool with a [Docker Compose](https://docs.docker.com/compose/) config file in its repository.

 * Containers are built, run and linked on demand using Docker Compose